Land-Water-Sky Continuum Research Program

 Our Vision

-Our vision is to walk with Country as a living teacher, restoring right relationships across the Land–Water–Sky Continuum
+Our vision is to walk with Country as a living teacher, restoring right relationships across the Land–Water–Sky Continuum.

-We seek to uphold true 50:50 parity between Traditional Cultural Knowledge and Western science, so that every decision about land, water and climate is guided by Elder knowledge, cultural safety and independently verifiable scientific evidence.
+We seek to uphold true 50:50 parity between Traditional Cultural Knowledge and Western Science, so that every decision about land, water and climate is guided by Elder knowledge, cultural safety and independently verifiable scientific evidence.

-By sharing methods, data and stories, we aim to help communities everywhere rehydrate their landscapes, strengthen flying rivers and stabilise climates, allowing us to pass on healthy, productive and sustainable landscapes, communities and economies to future generations
+By sharing methods, data and stories, we aim to help communities everywhere rehydrate their landscapes, strengthen flying rivers and stabilise climates, allowing us to pass on healthy, productive and sustainable landscapes, communities and economies to future generations.

 Land-Water-Sky Continuum Research Program: